kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 ## Glossary

-- **Chained upgrade**: an upgrade sequence that goes from one Kubernetes version to another by passing through a set of intermediate versions. e.g., Upgrading from v1.31.0 to v1.33.0 requires a chained upgrade with the following intermediate steps: v1.31.0 (initial state) -> v1.32.0 (intermediate version) -> v1.33.0 (target version)
+- **Chained upgrade**: an upgrade sequence that goes from one Kubernetes version to another by passing through a set of intermediate versions. e.g., Upgrading from v1.31.0 (current state) to v1.34.0 (target version) requires a chained upgrade with the following steps: v1.32.0 (first intermediate version)-> v1.32.0 (second intermediate version) -> v1.33.0 (target version)

-- **Efficient upgrade**: a chained upgrade where workers node skips some of the intermediate versions, when allowed by the [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/).
+- **Upgrade plan**: the sequence of intermediate versions ... target version that a Cluster must upgrade to when performing a chained upgrade;

-- **Upgrade plan**: the sequence of intermediate versions that a Cluster must upgrade to when performing a chained upgrade; when the chained upgrade is also an efficient upgrade, the upgrade plan for worker machines is a subset of the upgrade plan for control plane machines.
+- **Efficient upgrade**: a chained upgrade where worker nodes skip some of the intermediate versions, when allowed by the [Kubernetes version skew policy](https://kubernetes.io/releases/version-skew-policy/) when the chained upgrade is also an efficient upgrade, the upgrade plan for worker machines is a subset of the upgrade plan for control plane machines.

 ## Summary